NASA-JSC-Robotics/clr_ws/README.md

 # CLR Demonstration Workspace

-> [!NOTE]
-> This is a fork of the base [CLR repo](https://github.com/NASA-JSC-Robotics/clr_ws).
-> In addition to the base packages, it adds multiple submodules for running demonstrations with the CLR system, both on hardware an with the dynamic MuJoCo simulation.
-> For more information, refer to the documentation in [clr_sim_demos](https://github.com/NASA-JSC-Robotics/clr_sim_demos).
->
-> Users wishing to expand on the base CLR capabilities can use this workspace as a guide on how to fork and build on the base project.

 This workspace includes open source resources for using the ChonkUR L Rail-E robot system, part of the [iMETRO Facility](https://ntrs.nasa.gov/citations/20240013956) at NASA's Johnson Space Center.